OSU-BMBL/ssread/README.md

 # scREAD

+##IMPORTANT

+scREAD is available on our alternative server at http://osubmi.com/scread.
+Please visit the link as the main server is still in maintenance.
+Thank you for your support!

+---
 This repository serves as the front end part of scREAD, it also contains scREAD workflow in the /script folder.

 [scREAD](https://bmbls.bmi.osumc.edu/scread/) (A Single-Cell Rna-sEq database for Alzheimer’s Disease) is the first database dedicated to collect all existing Human and Mouse Alzheimer's Disease scRNA-Seq data, and provide comprehensive interpretations.